 Distribution – Ace, Dollar General, Home Depot, McLane, Target, SYSCO and Wal-Mart are among the nationally known companies with major distribution operations in the state.
 Alabama’s interstate system allows companies to access over 160 metropolitan areas in a 600 mile radius.

 Food Production – Food production and beverage product industries account for over 12% of manufacturing jobs in Alabama.
 Alabama is home to several large food production companies including Tyson Foods, Zeigler, Southeastern Meats, Pepsi Cola Bottling, Mayfield Dairy Farms, Coca Cola Bottling and Buffalo Rock Vending.

 Forest Products – With the second largest timberland base in the United States, nearly 23 million acres, it is no wonder that Forest Products are a key industry in Alabama and one of the largest exports.
-Forest products exports were valued at over $1 billion in 2013.
 Companies like Boise Cascade, Georgia Pacific, International Paper, Cascades Sonoco, SCA, Wellborn and Weyerhaeuser call Alabama home.

 Information Technology – Employing approximately 15,000, Alabama’s IT companies generate over $1 billion in annual revenue and serve such distinct industries as banking and finance, government, education, consumer products, GIS and utilities automation.

 Medical Device – Alabama is known for its healthcare and biotechnology industries and is home to medical device companies such as Atrion, Baxter, BioHorizons, Evonik, and Turner Medical.
 The average annual wage for the medical device and equipment industry in Alabama is $55,958.